JonAtGitHub/CPU-Simulator/README.md

   microcode address bits)
 * Control signals and CPU flags each have their own "bus"
 * The instruction register never writes to the data bus
+* Added EXIT microcode instruction to force the end of opcode processing